 The Ecosystem Approach to Fisheries Management (EAFM) was a guiding principle of the Project; fundamentally it forces integration of project components to achieve long term outcomes because EAFM links ecological and human factors into a coherent framework.
-An issue that arose is that the definition of EAFM among partners in government and the private sector was not commonly Indonesia, focus on fisheries dependent on critical habitats (e.g., on reefs and mangroves) and to fully consider the role of coastal communities as stakeholders and as resource stewards.
+An issue that arose is that the definition of EAFM among partners in government and the private sector was not commonly

+Indonesia, focus on fisheries dependent on critical habitats (e.g., on reefs and mangroves) and to fully consider the role of coastal communities as stakeholders and as resource stewards.
 It was also important that we consider the impact of all management actions on local communities (socioeconomic, cultural, and livelihood).

-A key aspect of EAFM

-was to account realistically for fish resource status by establishing robust systems for data analysis, vessel registration and logbook keeping; also to develop stock assessment for certain fisheries important to local stakeholders.
-The project focused management and fisheries policies on a rightsbased fisheries system, institutions, and local enforcement involving community level stakeholders as supported by Indonesian law.
-Finally, incentives depended on good understood, and rather, was defined somewhat differently be each party.
-Thus, the project had to define EAFM in practical and easy to understand terms so that all participants were moving in the same direction.
-Points that helped define EAFM for all were to focus on small scale fisheries that comprise about 90% of the fish catch in communications, capacity building and mechanisms for changing human behavior.
+A key aspect of EAFM was to account realistically for fish resource status by establishing robust systems for data analysis, vessel registration and logbook keeping; also to develop stock assessment for certain fisheries important to local stakeholders.
+The project focused management and fisheries policies on a rights-based fisheries system, institutions, and local enforcement involving community level stakeholders as supported by Indonesian law.
+Finally, incentives depended on good communications, capacity building and mechanisms for changing human behavior.